Structuring Healthcare Practice Leasing, PSA and Other Practice Alignment Arrangements

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide counsel to hospitals and physician groups on structuring and negotiating leased practice agreements, professional service agreements (PSAs) and management services agreements (MSAs).
+This CLE course will guide counsel to hospitals and physician groups on structuring and negotiating leased practice agreements, professional service agreements (PSAs) and management services agreements (MSAs).
 The panel will explain how healthcare providers can leverage the benefits and understand and overcome the legal challenges associated with these kinds of alignment models.

 - Employee leasing arrangements